 As Honey Parker in Attack of the 50 ft Woman (1958), as Liz Walker in Attack of the Giant Leeches 1959 as Roxy in Reform School Girl (1957), Yvette appeared in Hud (1963), Curtis Harrington’s What’s the Matter with Helen?
 (1971 and Curtis Harrington’s television movie as Miss Adrian in The Dead Don’t Die (1975)

+Allison Hayes died in 1977 after a long bout with leukemia, her health declining throughout the 1960s.
 According to actor Mel Welles who worked with Allison Hayes on The Undead –“Allison Hayes was a great person to work with because she was very loose–earthy and relaxed.
 She was a very pretty, attractive lady, I liked working with her because she had no pretenses or ostentation.”

-As Nancy Fowler Archer the spurned wife and 50 ft. woman in Attack of the 50ft Woman 1958, as Livia the Witch in The Undead 1957, as Tonda Metz in The Disembodied 1957, as Mona Harrison in Zombies of Mora Tau 1957, as Grace Thomas in The Unearthly 1957, as Justine in The Hypnotic Eye (1960) as Donna in The Crawling Hand (1963)
+As Nancy Fowler Archer the abused and spurned wife and 50 ft. woman in Attack of the 50ft Woman 1958, as Livia the Witch in The Undead 1957, as Tonda Metz in The Disembodied 1957, as Mona Harrison in Zombies of Mora Tau 1957, as Grace Thomas in The Unearthly 1957, as Justine in The Hypnotic Eye (1960) as Donna in The Crawling Hand (1963)

 She was one of a bevy of sexy blondes shuffled about in 50s films, thrust into the limelight by ambitious movie studios as possible contenders to Marilyn Monroe‘s uncooperative pedestal.
 Almost none of these ladies managed to even step up to the plate when it came to the powerful allure of “La Monroe” and starlet Carol Ohmart managed to be no different.